Fund Your Project

 - Interprovincial funding applications are no longer being accepted by ASCF except in response to a specific Request for Proposals.

-- Proposals are now being accepted for 2018 projects.
-The final submission date for receipt of proposals is November 15th, 2017 4pm AST.
+- Proposals are now being accepted for 2023 projects.
+The final submission date for receipt of all proposals is: November 17, 2022 by 4:00 PM AST.

 If you are unable to download the application documents, or are having trouble filling in the forms, please contact a project coordinator at email@example.com, firstname.lastname@example.org or call 506-455-9900.